TanmaySamdani19/ice_breaker_runner/README.md

 - **Concurrent Users**: Supports multiple simultaneous requests
 - **Uptime**: 99.9% availability target

-## 🏆 Acknowledgments

-- OpenAI for providing powerful language models
-- LangChain community for excellent AI orchestration tools
-- Flask team for the robust web framework
-- All contributors and beta testers

----

 **Made with ❤️ for better professional networking**

 *IceBreaker Pro - Breaking the ice, one personalized email at a time.*